 Creating right relations with First Peoples

-Consultancy with an Indigenous Perspective
+Consulting with an Indigenous Perspective

 We have the responsibility to heal the effects of colonialism, both past and ongoing, and the environmental destruction that we are a part of, willing or unwilling.
 During a time of extensive social and environmental challenges, the inclusion of Indigenous peoples is vital to heal our collective human spirit and to give respect to ancient wisdom that can help us to survive.
-We need to begin by acknowledging and making amends with Black, Indigenous and People of Color (BIPOC) and other often marginalized groups.
+We need to begin by acknowledging and making amends with Indigenous, Black, and People of Color (IBPOC) and other often marginalized groups.
 Together we can create a paradigm for new leadership that is inclusive and culturally more competent and relevant.
 Sassafras can help you and your organization on that journey with our experience from the past 20 years.

 David has presented and led workshops on historic trauma, decolonization, cultural appropriation and racism from an Indigenous perspective.
 Together with his team, David developed guidelines for equity and the right relations for organizations seeking respectful relations with First Peoples.
 Depending on your organization' needs, outcomes can include the following; creating acknowledgment of land and first peoples, offering condolences, understanding history and contemporary issues, building relationships and alliances with Indigenous communities, addressing cultural appropriation in your field, developing policies for repair, training staff, board members, volunteers, and/or with participants.